cybertino/gooddy/README.md

 - Error literals could be returned by functions and reused in tests.
 This way if error text changes, there is no need to change all the places it is used in.
 - Custom error types could be introduced so they can be separated from unexpected errors and better handled by an app.
 - CLI app is basic but potentially can accept warehouse dimensions and robot starting position to override default ones or provided by env vars.
+- There could be also HTTP server implementation that could control the Robot remotely.
 - Robot's position could be represented as a grid made from ASCII characters.
 Something like this:

 ```